1. About this privacy notice

 - The right to object to processing your personal information in certain circumstances (object to processing or use)

 - The right to request that elements of your data be transferred to you or another service provider in certain circumstances (move, copy or transfer)

 - The right to object to specific automated decision-making processes using your personal information (know if a computer rather than a person made a decision)

 - The right to raise a concern with NHS Digital and the Information Commissioner's Office at any time (raise a problem)

 More information about your legal rights can be found on the Information Commissioner's website.

-Please note that some of these rights do not apply in relation to the processing of your personal information by us through this Service.
+Please note that some of these rights do not apply to the processing of your personal information by us through this Service.
 This is because there are certain circumstances where your rights will not apply.
-The rights which do apply in relation to the personal information we process as part of this Service are set out in summary form below.
+The rights that apply to the personal information we process as part of this Service are in the summary form below.

 Summary of your rights over your personal information processed by the Service: